cylin577/Better-NFCReader/README.md

 Thanks for ALL devkitpro developers making this awesome toolchain.

 Thanks Thenaya developer for sharing the awesome .rsf file, without it, CIA build would be impossible

+Thanks for JetBrains creating and open-sourcing the awesome "JetBrainsMono" font which is used in the project